Set Configuration Options

 Canton differentiates between static and dynamic configuration.
-Static configuration is immutable and therefore has to be known from the beginning of the process start.
-An example for a static configuration are the connectivity parameters to the local persistence store or the port the admin-apis should bind to.
-On the other hand, connecting to a domain or adding parties however is not a static configuration and therefore is not set via the config file but through console commands (or the administration APIs).
+Static configuration is immutable and therefore has to be known from the beginning of the process.
+For a static configuration, examples would be the connectivity parameters to the local persistence store or the port the admin-apis should bind to.
+On the other hand, connecting to a sync domain or adding parties are not matters of static configuration and therefore are not set via the config file but through console commands (or the administration APIs).

 initialization of Canton nodes.